uQr/cordova-docs/tutorial-gulp/gulp-task-runner-explorer.md

 The "prepare" step in Cordova is in charge of transforming all of your content in www, plugins, and merges and preparing a native project for a given platform for compilation.
 The "build" command in Cordova does a "prepare" before moving on to compilation and as a result it is useful to use the "before prepare" hook to wire in pre-build tasks.

 ##Using the Visual Studio Task Runner Explorer
 The Visual Studio Task Explorer provides a convenient way to run Gulp tasks right from Visual Studio.
-First let's install Gulp globally so it's convienent to use from the command line as well as Visual studio.
-Type:
+First let's install Gulp globally so it's convenient to use from the command line as well as Visual studio.
+Type the following from a command prompt:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 npm install -g gulp